 - The first few months of Baby Led Weaning are about exploring food, not necessarily about eating

-- As babies milk feedings (breast milk or formula) are still providing her almost all of her nutrition until they are about one year old.
+- As babies, milk feedings (breast milk or formula) are still providing her almost all of her nutrition until they are about one year old.

 - At six months baby’s coordination will be developed enough for them to get things into their mouth more accurately, but won’t treat food any differently from their toys

 - The Gag Reflex: Many babies will gag when they are learning to manage solid foods in their mouth, which helps them to learn to eat safely and not to overfill their mouths or to push food too far back before it’s been fully chewed.
-Some babies gag only once or twice, while other’s will gag for a few weeks.
+Some babies gag only once or twice, while others will gag for a few weeks.
 Both are normal, as all babies develop differently.
-The gag reflex is babies is very sensitive and is activated more easily.
+The gag reflex is babies are very sensitive and is activated more easily.
 Gagging can be uncomfortable to watch, most babies aren’t really bothered by it.
-They will usually bring the offending piece of food forward quickly and either spit it out or chew it and carry on happily.
+They will usually bring the offending piece of food-forward quickly and either spit it out or chew it and carry on happily.
 To ensure the gag reflex works properly, the baby must be sitting upright while eating and it is important that the baby foods the food into their own mouths and no one else, so they can have better control of each mouthful.

 - It is important to note that gagging is not the same as choking, which occurs when something completely or partially blocks the airway, but a total blockage is rare and babies can usually cough up something that is partially blocking their airway.
-Choking is no more likely with baby led weaning than with spoon feeding.
+Choking is no more likely with baby-led weaning than with spoon-feeding.

-- Baby led weaning will allow the baby to be included in family mealtimes, they can watch what others are doing and they are offered the chance to join in
+- Baby-led weaning will allow the baby to be included in family mealtimes, they can watch what others are doing and they are offered the chance to join in

-- Nobody “feeds” the baby, when baby is ready they will start handling food and taking the food to their mouth themselves
+- Nobody “feeds” the baby, when a baby is ready they will start handling food and taking the food to their mouth themselves

 - The poop will start to change!
 It will start to be less liquid and will have more of a smell!

-It’s been a few days since we started my daughter on solids, so far she has had some baked sweet potatoes, a bit of Avocado, Banana, Rice and Apple.
+It’s been a few days since we started my daughter on solids, so far she has had some baked sweet potatoes, a bit of Avocado, Banana, Rice, and Apple.
 And so far, she’s only really eaten the banana, everything else has just mostly been sucked on and nibbled on and she gets it all over her clothes and her face!
 Each time has been put in front of her, for her to pick up, she looks at it and then picks it up and takes it straight to her mouth.
 When I first placed the banana in front of her, she looked at it intriguingly and looked quite pleased, but once she put it into her mouth, it was a very funny face that she made, almost disgust, but still quite intrigued.
 I’m happy to let her make a mess and explore, as I know that she will be getting most of her sustenance from breast milk.
-However, six months is also when baby’s gradually are developing a need for more nutrients, such as iron, which is no longer supplied by breast milk.
+However, six months is also when a baby’s gradually are developing a need for more nutrients, such as iron, which is no longer supplied by breast milk.
 So what are good sources?
-Obviously eggs, low fat proteins, such as chicken and fish.
+Obviously eggs, low-fat proteins, such as chicken and fish.
 But as previously mentioned babies are not really eating at this stage, so what are good alternatives?
-As mentioned earlier I do not want to feed my daughter any store bought foods and I want it to be as natural and organic as possible.
+As mentioned earlier I do not want to feed my daughter any store-bought foods and I want it to be as natural and organic as possible.
 I have been able to find just that with the Childlife Multivitamin, which I will be supplementing her with.

-I would love to know how your baby’s first foods journey is going and pictures would be amazing!
+I would love to know how your baby’s first food journey is going and pictures would be amazing!
 Let us know in the comments below how the experience has been so far and if you have any tips.
 Connect with us on Social Media to stay informed about more ways to Live Life Naturally and make sure to comment below to share your thoughts with us!